How to write historical fiction in 10 steps

 But editors are more than just a fresh pair of eyes.
 They’re experts in story-craft, and they’ll help you take your manuscript to the next level by tackling its weaknesses and building on its strengths.
 They’ll help you turn your story into the best possible version of itself before you submit to agents or self-publish it.

-So, those are the essential 10 steps!
+So, those are the essential 10 steps explaining how to write historical fiction!
 If you ever feel like you’re getting stuck, come back to this guide and get yourself oriented.
 Remember, writing historical fiction is no easy feat, and it pays to take it one step at a time.

 Do you write historical fiction?